Loree Rodkin

 Loree Rodkin (born February 25, 1949) is an American jewelry designer based in Los Angeles, California.
 She designed the jewelry worn by Michelle Obama to the inaugural ball in January 2009, now deposited in the permanent collection of the Smithsonian Institution.

 Biography

 Rodkin was raised in Chicago, Illinois.
 She is Jewish.
 She moved to Los Angeles where she designed homes for Alice Cooper, Rod Stewart and her then fiance, Bernie Taupin.
 Her next career was as a talent manager.
 She managed the careers of Brad Pitt, Robert Downey Jr. and Alexander Godunov, among others.

 Rodkin's relationships also included actor Richard Gere and musician Don Henley.
 Her break-up with Henley inspired lyrics in the Eagles' iconic 1977 song "Hotel California": "Her mind is Tiffany-twisted, she got the Mercedes bends / She got a lot of pretty pretty boys she calls friends."
+She was also the muse that inspired Wasted Time (Eagles song) and I'm Still Standing by Bernie Taupin, as mentioned in his autobiography, 'Scattershot' pp. 255-258..

 Loree Rodkin has lived in Manhattan, but is now based in Los Angeles, California.